mfornace/lilwil/README.md

 ##### Tags

-As for `Catch`-style tags, there aren't any in `cpy` outside of this scoping behavior.
+As for `Catch`-style tags, there aren't any in `lilwil` outside of this scoping behavior.
 However, for example, you can run a subset of tests via a regex on the command line (e.g. `-r "test/numeric/.*"`).
 Or you can write your own Python code to do something more sophisticated.

 ##### Suites

-`cpy` is really only set up for one suite to be exported from a built module.
+`lilwil` is really only set up for one suite to be exported from a built module.
 This suite has static storage (see `Suite.h` for implementation).
 If you just want subsets of tests, use the above scope functionality.

 #### Assertions